aporlowski/pi-sdr/README.md

 ![RR TGIDS](/images/rr-tgids.png)

 Now edit the trunk.tsv file in the Libre calc app.
 Under `tgid_tags_file` input `bloomington.tsv`.
 This tells the software to youse `bloomington.tsv` to translate the tgids.
+When saving use hte `Use Text CSV format` to keep the file as a tabbed separated file.

 11. Relaunch the program with the same command as in `3.` You will now see the tags at the bottom of the terminal during voice transmissions.
 In this case `DOT-52-SUB`.
 You can yous the descriptions if you prefer.